-When you’re getting a medical imaging exam, sometimes your doctor asks that you not eat or drink anything except clear liquids before the exam.
-But what exactly does a clear liquid diet mean?
+When you’re having a medical procedure or imaging exam, your doctor might ask that you not eat or drink anything except clear liquids before the exam.
+But what foods can you eat on a clear liquid diet, and what should you skip?

 “Clear” refers to the fact that the liquids do not have added substances like milk or solid foods.
 The reasons for the “clear liquids” restriction vary depending on what kind of test you are having.
 Sometimes, the restriction is there so there is nothing in your system that would interfere with any contrast agents, whereas other times it’s to prevent you from becoming nauseous.

-No matter the reason, the quality of your exam depends in part on you following the instructions provided.
+No matter the reason, the quality of your exam or procedure depends in part on you following the instructions provided.
 If you don’t follow the instructions correctly, your exam might need to be rescheduled or redone.
-Use this guide to help you decide what you can and cannot drink to be best prepared for your exam: